-The Fund's primary investment objective is to maximize total return comprising current income and capital appreciation, consistent with preservation of capital.
-The Fund also seeks to realize a total return that outperforms the Bloomberg Barclays U.S. Aggregate Bond Index over full market cycles.
+The Fund's primary investment objective is to use leverage to maximize total return comprising current income and capital appreciation.
+The Fund also seeks to realize a total return that outperforms both the Bloomberg Barclays U.S. Aggregate Bond Index and the S&P 500 Total Return Index over full market cycles.
 The Fund's investment objective is a non-fundamental policy and may be changed without shareholder approval upon 60 days' written notice to shareholders.